connergroth/EcoVision/README.md

 EcoVision is an intelligent recycling assistant that uses computer vision and AI to help users identify recyclable items, learn proper disposal methods, and track their environmental impact.

 ## 🔲 AMD AI PC Implementation
 EcoVision leverages AMD Ryzen™ AI PC technology to optimize our object detection pipeline.
-We've specifically engineered our YOLOv8 model to utilize the Neural Processing Unit (NPU) on AMD hardware, which provides significant performance improvements while reducing power consumption.
-This implementation enables real-time recyclable item detection directly on-device with minimal latency, making the app more responsive and energy-efficient for everyday use.
+We've specifically engineered our YOLOv8 model to utilize the Neural Processing Unit (NPU) on AMD hardware, providing significant performance improvements while reducing power consumption.

+To enhance real-time object detection efficiency, we retrained a pretrained AMD/yolov8m COCO model from Hugging Face, utilizing cloud resources to fine-tune the model on custom datasets sourced from Roboflow.
+By leveraging NPU technology, we achieved superior efficiency and performance, enabling real-time recyclable item detection directly on-device with minimal latency.
+This implementation ensures a more responsive and energy-efficient experience for everyday use.

 ## Demo